darideveloper/daridev-docs/src/content/docs/frontend/setup-astro-project.md

 ## Install general Libraries & Frameworks

+There are some general libraries and frameworks that we will install in many projects.

 ```bash
 npm install clsx # to format classes / class names
 npx astro add react # to use daisyui components (accept all defaults)